7 Steps to Tapering Off Drugs or Medication

 NOTE: If you have been abusing opiates, alcohol, or benzodiazepines, you should not attempt to wean off these substances on your own, as withdrawal symptoms can be life-threatening; medical detox is required.

-- Look at your peers.
 When people think about peer pressure, they often think about children and young adults.
-While it is true, as the Australian Government Department of Health puts it, that any teen can be pressured to do things with enough prompting from peers, the same problems can happen with adults.
+While it is true, any teen can be pressured to do things with enough prompting from peers, the same problems can happen with adults.
 That is especially true when there is a history of drug abuse to consider.
 Former drug pals, drug dealers, and even family members can all pressure those trying to get sober to take one more hit or do one more line.
 That nudging could end a weaning plan before it begins.
 You can avoid this issue by steering clear of using peers during this process.

 - Drinking a cool glass of water